How to Install Node.js on Ubuntu

 nvm install node

-Alternatively, you can install the current LTS release of Node.js on Ubuntu by using the “--lts” option.
+Alternatively, you can install the latest LTS release of Node.js on Ubuntu by using the “--lts” option.
+LTS releases are meant to be supported for a significant amount of time and is useful if you are writing software for production use.

 nvm install --lts